 Another Hortonworks customer that provides investment services processes fifteen million transactions and three hundred thousand trades every day.
 Because of storage limitations, the company used to archive historical trading data, which limited that data’s availability.
 In the near term, each day’s trading data was not available for risk analysis until after close of business.
 This created a window of time with unacceptable risk exposure to money laundering or rogue trading.

-Now Hortonworks Data Platform accelerates the firm’s speed-to-analytics and also extends its data retention timeline.
+Now Hortonworks Data Platform supports their AML software and accelerates the firm’s speed-to-analytics and also extends its data retention timeline.
 A shared data repository across multiple LOBs provides more visibility into all trading activities.
 The trading risk group accesses this shared data lake to processes more position, execution and balance data.
 They can do this analysis on data from the current workday, and it is highly available for at least five years—much longer than before.